 We are members of the SAC Premium Cattle Health Scheme (PCHS).
 The Scheme is organised and supervised by Veterinary Services of the Scottish Agricultural College in partnership with practising veterinary surgeons.

 Cattle entered for the Stirling and Carlisle sales are routinely tested for BVD, Leptospirosis, IBR and Johne’s prior to leaving the farm.
-For our customer’s protection and reassurance sale cattle are vaccinated for BVD, Leptospirosis, and IBR (with a marker vaccine).
+For our customer’s protection and reassurance, sale cattle are vaccinated for BVD, Leptospirosis, and IBR (with a marker vaccine).

 We are happy to undertake export qualifying tests for overseas clients if required.

 Johne’s Disease – Risk Level One.

 Every adult in both the Angus and Beef Shorthorn herds is tested annually for Johne’s.

-All breeding females in the Chapelton herds have been BVD vaccinated for over a decade and each year we test the calf crop to check for antibody and virus.
+All breeding females in the Chapelton herds have been BVD vaccinated for over a decade and each year we test the calf crop to check for the presence of antibodies.
 Each sale animal is vaccinated for the protection and confidence of our customers.

 IBR – Herd Vaccinating

 All sale animals are tested for IBR and the results declared.

 The Chapelton herds are in a four-yearly testing frequency area for TB.
 Our most recent test was carried out in December 2014.
 This test was successfully completed with no TB recorded.